netham45/screamrouter/Readme/scream-source.md

 # Scream Audio Streaming

 Scream is a virtual audio driver and protocol for streaming audio over a network with very low latency.
+There are two options foer streaming from Windows, the original Scream Virtual Audio Driver or a user-mode transmitter that runs under your user.
+The user-mode transmitter is recommended due to ease of installation.

+## Using the desktop tool

+* You can download the desktop tool for sending Scream streams [here](https://github.com/netham45/windows-scream-sender)

+To install run install_tool.bat and allow it to elevate to administrator and create a service under your user.
+Administrator access is required to allow the tool to set itself as real-mode priority.

+You will be prompted for an IP to send to, a port to send to, and if you want to use Multicast.
+You can enter your ScreamRouter IP and Port and not use Multicast, or you can enter IP 239.255.77.77 and port 4010 with multicast enabled to send to multicast Scream receivers.

+## Using the Driver

-## Installation on Windows 10 (version 1607 and newer)
+### Driver Installation on Windows 10 (version 1607 and newer)

-### Prerequisites
+#### Prerequisites
 - To install the Scream driver the system clock must be set before July 7, 2023, which is the certificate's expiration date.

-### Configuring the OS
+#### Configuring the OS
 Either

 1) Disable Secure Boot in BIOS